-Jameson McBride is the senior research analyst for energy and climate at the Breakthrough Institute.
+Jameson McBride is a senior analyst for energy and climate at the Breakthrough Institute, a graduate student in Technology and Policy at MIT, and a researcher at the MIT Energy Initiative.
 He studies the political economy of decarbonization, with a focus on US energy and technology policy.

 His writing has been published in the New York Times, the Los Angeles Times, Greentech Media, and the Columbia Political Review.
 His research has been cited by Vox, Citylab, Utilitydive, and in Congressional testimony.
 He is the lead Breakthrough author of two reports and many web articles.